Do you want a wedding that doesn’t feel like a performance where everyone is looking at you?

 Pros: Surrounded by ocean, stunning views, quaint fishing village vibes, only 45 minutes from the city of Halifax, and easily accessible.

-Cons: It is a hot tourist spot so there will be other people, potentially a lot depending on the season and time of day, also, it could be windy!
+To note: It is a hot tourist spot so there will be other people, potentially a lot depending on the season and time of day, also, it could be windy!

 We say La Have, but the woodland is abundant here and all over!
 The forests in Nova Scotia are downright ethereal.
 We love the mossy ground, gorgeous tree canopies, and all around magic.